dnulnets/oidcgk/README.md

 ```

 ### Example AuthorizationPolicy
 This example shows how to use an authorization policy for the "app" **simple**.
 You want to protect it using a CUSTOM action that specifies the previous added extension provider to use for authorization.
-The provider has to be set up in advance.
-See previous chapter.
 ```
 apiVersion: security.istio.io/v1
 kind: AuthorizationPolicy